Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Mark Moskowitz - Barclays Capital, Inc.

 Yes.
 Thank you.
 Good afternoon.
-Chuck, you talked about 1,100 customers have already adopted the intuitive network (sic) [The Network.
-Intuitive.]
-(17:50).
+Chuck, you talked about 1,100 customers have already adopted the intuitive network [The Network.
+Intuitive.].
 I just want to get a sense in terms of how does that underpin longer term the steady state growth?
 You guys guided to about 1% to 3% growth for the current quarter but as more and more of those customers adopt and they move beyond the labs, move beyond the proof of concept, could we actually see your growth tick higher than 1% to 3% on a steady state?

 Charles H. Robbins - Cisco Systems, Inc.